Immigration Law & Federal Courts

 Judge Limits ICE Warrantless Arrests in Oregon to Escape-Risk Cases

-A US judge has ruled that ICE agents in Oregon cannot carry out warrantless arrests unless there is a clear risk that a suspect may flee, tightening limits on immigration enforcement.
+A US judge has ruled that ICE agents in Oregon cannot carry out warrantless arrests unless there is a clear risk that a suspect may flee, tightening limits on immigration enforcement and reinforcing constitutional safeguards.

 Judge Limits ICE Warrantless Arrests in Oregon to Escape-Risk Cases